titocampis/b-tool-dcompose/README.md

 ```

 ## Cronjobs Container
-Docker container with 2 cronjobs scheduled
+Docker container with 2 cronjobs scheduled:
 - 1 job executed each day at 00:00 to check if it is the birthday of some of my friends, and in case it is, send a mail to my mailbox notifying me about it and with the years he or she is turning
 - 1 job executed the 1st day of each month to check and send all the birthdays of the month to my mailbox with the same information